shubham2027/notegram/README.md

 - Saving a public note adds a private copy to “My Notes”; tapping again removes it.

 ### Attribution
--Dveloped using Cursor AI that managed the codebase throughout development; .
+-Developed using Cursor AI that managed the codebase throughout development.